animal welfare

 Alliance for Franciscana Dolphin Toninha

-Due to its preference for nearshore waters, this species is particularly vulnerable to anthropogenic impacts, especially incidental mortality, particularly in gillnet fisheries.
-Although the exact numbers of franciscana bycatch for the entire range are not yet known, the high annual mortality rates calculated for some areas indicate that bycatch levels are unsustainable.
-As the La Plata dolphin is threatened with extinction in some regions, it is classified as "vulnerable" by the IUCN worldwide.
-At regional level, such as in Brazil, it is classified as critically endangered.
+Due to its preference for coastal waters, this species is particularly vulnerable to anthropogenic influences, especially to incidental mortality, particularly in gillnet fisheries.
+Although the exact figures for Franciscana bycatch across its entire range are not yet known, the high annual mortality rates calculated for some areas suggest that bycatch levels are unsustainable.
+As the La Plata dolphin is threatened with extinction in some regions, it is classified as "endangered" worldwide by the IUCN.
+At the regional level, such as in Brazil, it is classified as critically endangered.

-The alliance comprises over 27 experts, including veterinarians, biologists and rehabilitation specialists, all of whom have many years of experience in dealing with small cetaceans.
-The participants in this alliance come from Brazil, Uruguay, Argentina, the USA and Germany and represent various institutions.
+The alliance comprises more than 27 experts, including veterinarians, biologists, and rehabilitation specialists, all of whom have many years of experience working with small whales.
+The participants in this alliance come from Brazil, Uruguay, Argentina, the USA, and Germany and represent various institutions.

-The group's main objective is to develop rehabilitation protocols for stranded La Plata dolphins that follow strict scientific criteria but are also based on management knowledge.
-All South American colleagues have worked for years in rehabilitation centers in their home countries and have a wide range of expertise in this field.
-The protocols were developed in a step-by-step, collaborative process that drew on local and species-specific expertise as well as expertise gained from working with other small cetaceans.
+The main objective of the group is to develop rehabilitation protocols for stranded La Plata dolphins that follow strict scientific criteria but are also based on management knowledge.
+All South American colleagues have worked in rehabilitation centers in their home countries for many years and have a wide range of expertise in this field.
+The protocols were developed in a step-by-step, collaborative process based on local and species-specific expertise as well as expertise gained from working with other small cetaceans.
 The first protocols were partially applied during the 2020 stranding season, when three stranded La Plata dolphins were found in Argentina and Brazil.
-This practical application during protocol development not only helped to test the protocol for applicability, but also to improve it.
-The development of the protocol also included the standardization of data collection for live and dead animals so that data gaps from each stranded animal could be closed.
+This practical application during protocol development not only helped to test the protocol for its applicability, but also to improve it.
+The development of the protocol also included the standardization of data collection for live and dead animals, so that data gaps could be filled by each stranded animal.
 During the development of the protocols, it also became clear that it is not enough to define the different phases of rehabilitation, but that it is also immensely important to specify the material requirements that are ultimately necessary for successful work.
-Therefore, another task of the Alliance is to ensure that the rehabilitation centers in South America are equipped with the necessary materials/medicines for dolphin welfare.
+Therefore, another task of the alliance is to ensure that the rehabilitation centers in South America are equipped with the necessary materials/medications for the welfare of the dolphins.

-In the future, these protocols will serve as "living documents" that will be regularly updated as experience is gained from each rehabilitation effort.
-In addition, the protocols will also serve as a model for future conservation measures for other dolphin species around the world facing similar problems.
+In the future, these protocols will serve as "living documents" that will be regularly updated as experience is gained from individual rehabilitation measures.
+In addition, the protocols will also serve as a model for future conservation measures for other dolphin species around the world that face similar problems.

 YAQU PACHA e.V., Germany